uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 app runs.
 Where's the rest of the 33% improvement?

 It's there, but profiling the app for a fixed amount of time makes it harder to see.
-You can find the improvement by looking at the change of time spent in B, since the time to run B has not changed.
-The assumption here is that the increase in throughput in A and B are the same, which is reasonable for a synchronous application.
+You can find the throughput improvement by looking at the change of time spent in B, since B's code has not been modified.

+Let the number of calls to B = `x`.
+Then:

-- xB = 0.5s
+    xB = 0.5s

+The optimisation of A resulted in some change in throughput of the whole application, which I'll call `y`.
+The app now spends 0.666s in B. So:

-- nxB = 0.666s
+    yxB = 0.666s

-We want to know n, so divide both sides by xB, which we know is 0.5s:
+We want to know `y`, so divide both sides by `xB`, which we know is 0.5s:

-nxB / xB = n = 0.666 / 0.5 = 1.33
+    yxB / xB = n = 0.666 / 0.5 = 1.33

+There's the 33% increase in throughput.

 It's easier to see where the performance gain was made by running the app for a certain number of iterations.
 Say you run it for 10 iterations.
 Before the